iboB/envo/doc/roadmap.md

     * `+<i>` - move down by i positions
     * `-<i>` - move up by i positions
 * clean-specific args (`--only[-dedup][-nexist]` - only does these things)
 * auto-detect extensions for custom types.
-Search for ruby code in designated places and extend envy with custom user commands and value-types
+Search for ruby code in designated places and extend envo with custom user commands and value-types

 ## CLI

 * colors and general terminal niceness
-* `envy-install relative`.
-Assuming there's a sourced alias for envy, we can change the envy scope just for the current session.
+* `envo-install relative`.
+Assuming there's a sourced alias for envo, we can change the envo scope just for the current session.
 Would probably be useful when running with bundler

 ## Scripts